arduino/docs-content/content/hardware/04.pro/shields/portenta-uwb-shield/tutorials/01.user-manual/content.md

 ### Connecting the Shield

-Connect the Portenta UWB Shield directly to a Portenta C33 board through its High-Density connectors as shown in the image below:
+Connect the Portenta UWB Shield directly to a Portenta C33 board through its High-Density connectors, as shown in the image below:

 ![Connecting the Portenta UWB Shield to the Portenta C33 board](assets/user-manual-5.png)